RobPruzan/Northstar-web/README.md

 Demo: https://huggingface.co/spaces/RobPruzan/automaticlitassesment

-The code responsible for performing literacy assessments is curretnly only available in the following respository-  https://github.com/RobPruzan/Literacy-Assessment

 **Reading Difficulty**-  Automatically determining how difficult something is to read is a difficult task as underlying
                  semantics are relevant.
 To efficiently compute text difficulty, a Distil-RoBERTa pre-trained model is fine-tuned for regression using The CommonLit Ease of Readability (CLEAR) Corpus.
 This model scores the text on how difficult it would be for a student